google/zetasql/docs/anonymization_syntax.md

 failure.
 Start large, and reduce the `epsilon` until the query succeeds, but not so much that it returns noisy results.

-ZetaSQL splits `epsilon` between the anonymization functions in the query.
-The anonymization process for removing small groups injects an extra anonymized aggregate into the plan that computes a noisy user count per group.
-If you have `n` anonymization aggregate functions in your query, then each aggregate function individually gets `epsilon/(n+1)` for its computation.
+ZetaSQL splits `epsilon` between the anonymization aggregates in the query.
+In addition to the explicit anonymization aggregate functions, the anonymization process will also inject an implicit anonymized aggregate into the plan for removing small groups that computes a noisy user count per group.
+If you have `n` explicit anonymization aggregate functions in your query, then each aggregate individually gets `epsilon/(n+1)` for its computation.
 If used with `kappa`, the effective `epsilon` per function per groups is further split by `kappa`.
 Additionally, if implicit clamping is used for an aggregate anonymization function, then half of the function's epsilon is applied towards computing implicit bounds, and half of the function's epsilon is applied towards the anonymized aggregation itself.

 ### delta
 <a id="anon_delta"></a>